My Counselling Service

 Visiting Service

-Many people find comfort in being at home when they are grieving.
+Many people find comfort in being at home when they are in counselling.

-If that feels right for you, I offer a visiting service, coming to your home to provide face-to-face counselling.
-Visits within a 15-mile radius of Clanfield (PO8) are free of charge, with a mileage fee of 25p per mile for longer distances to cover my travel costs.
+If that feels right for you, I offer a visiting service, coming to your home to provide face-to-face sessions.
+Visits within a 15-mile radius of Clanfield (PO8) are £40 with no extra charge for mileage.
+Distances outside of the 15 mile radius may incur an additional fee of 25 p mile for longer distances to cover my travel costs. -

 Online Session

-Online counselling via Teams/Zoom or telephone sessions are also available for those who prefer remote support.
+Online counselling can be facilitated via Teams/Zoom if that suits better, or telephone sessions are also available for those who prefer remote support.

 Counselling Venue